• Skip to primary navigation

 Bushnell University, Eugene, Oregon

-As a Christian school, Oregon residents do not have access to state tuition at Bushnell University.
-Students also cannot complete a traditional nursing program, despite the fact that the NCU hosts one of the best RN-BSN programs in the state.
+As a Christian school, Oregon residents cannot access state tuition at Bushnell University.
+Students also cannot complete a traditional nursing program, even though the NCU hosts one of the best RN-BSN programs in the state.

 The RN-BSN is fully available online, and current RNs studying full-time can complete this program in just one year.
 Some students continue studying while at work and typically complete the program in just over a year.